 In energy trading groups such as the Energi Danmark Group, the primary task is to ensure optimal management of customers’ risks within energy purchases.
 We help energy consumers and energy producers to exercise active and financially advantageous trading strategies rather than being passive players in the energy market.
 In this context, we focus on responsible trade with suppliers and partners with emphasis on forced labor, child labor, anti-corruption, responsible procurement, and pollution from the production of power.

 In 2020, we started our work to map all suppliers to ensure that our largest and most critical suppliers are the first to sign our Supplier Code of Conduct.
 We do not accept any kind of child labour or forced labour, including slave labour or human trafficking.
 At the Energi Danmark Group, we have a Human Rights Policy covering forced labour and child labour.
 Our Supplier Code of Conduct does also make demands on our suppliers regarding child labour or forced labour.

 The Energi Danmark Group wishes to work actively to help fight all forms of corruption.
 Corruption contradicts the group’s core values and is therefore unacceptable.
 We expect all employees to use their common sense with respect to the Group’s and society’s interests and that all employees act in accordance with the law, regulations and standards.
 Likewise, we also wish to work with our suppliers to fight corruption.

 The Energi Danmark Group has a policy in place concerning the prevention of market abuse.
-The policy is compliant with the current EU legislation on insider trading, illegal disclosure of insider information and market manipulation, ‘MAR’, and on integrity and trans-parency in wholesale energy markets, ‘REMIT’.
-During 2019, this policy was implemented further via an update and formalisation of the Energi Danmark Group strengthened its compliance setup even further by acquiring an energy trade monitoring software system.
+The policy is compliant with the current EU legislation on insider trading, illegal disclosure of insider information and market manipulation, ‘MAR’, and on integrity and transparency in wholesale energy markets, ‘REMIT’.
+During 2020 the Energi Danmark Group strengthened its compliance setup even further by acquiring an energy trade monitoring software system.
 The system enables Energi Danmark at an early stage to spot and handle